aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-terraform/_index.md

   # Required for Karpenter role below
   enable_irsa = true

+  # We will rely only on the cluster security group created by the EKS service
+  # See note below for `tags`
+  create_cluster_security_group = false
+  create_node_security_group    = false

   # Only need one node to get Karpenter up and running.
   # This ensures core services such as VPC CNI, CoreDNS, etc. are up and running
   # so that Karpetner can be deployed and start managing compute capacity as required
   eks_managed_node_groups = {
     initial = {
       instance_types = ["t3.medium"]
+      # We don't need the node security group since we are using the
+      # cluster created security group which Karpenter will also use
+      create_security_group                 = false
+      attach_cluster_primary_security_group = true

       min_size     = 1
       max_size     = 1